 - Go to the local running shoe store: If you think you have an arch problem ( Flat feet or high arches) along with pronation problem ( overpronation or under pronation), then visit the local shoe store such as New Balance.
 They will recommend the best shoe according to your foot condition or go to the Podiatrist.

 - Avoid high heels which can put too much stress on the knee joints.
 Try to wear shoes with heels of less than one inch.

 Shoes for Bad Knees – Which One Is Your Best Bet?

 Here we compiled a list of shoes for different foot problems.
-Make sure you have your gait evaluated in order to find a correct shoe for your foot pronation problem.
+Make sure you have your gait evaluated to find a correct shoe for your foot pronation problem.

 Dr. Comfort Flex-OA Flat and Flexible Shoes